What is Long Unwinding: Is Long Unwinding Good or Bad?

 A few months ago, Ravi bought 100 shares of XYZ Ltd. because he believed the company was doing well and its stock price would go up.

-This decision to buy shares with the expectation of making a profit is what we call a “long” position.
+This decision to purchase shares with the expectation of making a profit is called a “long” position.

 Now, let’s fast forward a bit.